SpenceKonde/megaTinyCore/megaavr/libraries/Logic/README.md

 * Among tinyAVR 1-series Only the ATtiny1614, 1616, 1617, 3216, and 3217 have TCB1, AC1, and AC2.
 All tiny 2-series have TCB1, but they never have more than one AC.
 * DA/DB have 3 AC's, EA 2, and the DD, DU and EB have one.
 The two final limits add further chaos to the distributions of numeric values for users and generators - the two seem to have had separate algorithms for determining when to leave holes for absent peripherals, and when to fill them in.
 They *really* seem to like filling in the holes in the generator lists, leaving me wondering what it is abouut the length of the list with such a high cost...

-* **Errata warning** Many parts in circulation are impacted by an errata (though not all - some never had it, while the 32k parts have gotten a die rev that fixes it.
-On effected parts, the link input does not work unless pin output of the other logic block is enabled.
-Check the applicable errata and datasheet clarification document from Microchip to see if your part is impacted.
-Other parts have a
-* **Compatibility warning** The tinyAVR 0/1's were the first AVRs with CCL.
-They made some decisions that they realized weren't such a good idea after all and changed for parts released more recently.
-Most importantly, for TCBs and ACs, as well as USARTs, the peripheral number used is the input number.
-SPI on these parts makes MISO available supposedly.
-Later parts do not.
-Later parts also only make USART TXD available - though you can get XCK from the event system.
-* USART option will use XCK on input 0, TXD on input 1, and is not valid for input 2.
-  * MISO is (supposedly) available as an input when SPI is used as the input.
-  * Parts with two TCBs or three ACs give them their own channel on 0/1-series.
-Obviously there wouldn't be enough channels for this if it were done on a Dx with 5 TCBs, and 3 ACs.
-The other parts that have multiples of these (2-series and Dx) have one channel for this, and the input number selects which one is used, but only the first two can be used.
-* The tinyAVR 0/1-series datasheets refer to the event channels as 0 and 1.
-On all subsequent parts, they are referred to as A and B. The Logic library always accepts both, though we recommend using `event_a`/`event_b`everywhere, as it is clear that that is the convention that Microchip chose to settle on.

 #### Accepted values for tinyAVR 2-series
 ``` c++